zemasoft/wildcards/README.md

 }
 ```

 This example does nothing very useful.
-It only demonstrates a simple usage
+It only demonstrates the simple usage
 of the library and the iteresting fact that it can also be used at compile time.
+See what compilers output for a similar case [here][godbolt.url].

-Please see more useful and complex examples [here](example) and try them online!
+Please see also more useful and complex examples [here](example) and try them
+online!

 ## Portability